rwoldberg/ldata-ha/README.md

 Addon is auto reloading on submit.
 - HA Inform Rate (Seconds)
   - How often to update sensors in Home Assistant (2-600 seconds).
 Lower values = more responsive but higher system load and DB writes.

+  - The older 1.x you could adjust the "polling rate" or how often to ask Leviton for new data, with Websocket you ask once and it turns on a fuacet of data, as any value changes it's past back to you (@ .5-1 sec rate) so the 'HA infrom rate' listens to the stream but only passes values to HA for DB writing at the rate you set.

 - Three phase (default off)
   - For Three phase setups